yiruyang2025/yiruyang2025.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-- Hi there 👋!
-Welcome to my Study Camp ✨!
-You can also find me here [Yiru Yang](https://www.linkedin.com/in/yiru-yang-420ab1198/)
+- Hi there 👋, welcome to my Study Camp ✨!
+You can also find me here [Yiru Yang](https://www.linkedin.com/in/yiru-yang-420ab1198/
 - 📍 Programming - Python, (C++), Ruby, Java
 - Currently Studying - LLM, ( DL / NLP / Generative Models / RL / Ai Agents ) x Science
 - Pls kindly teach if u are good at - NLP, RAG, CV

 - In the long run, would like to have some Contribution - #AI for Science - e.g. optical Experiments Simulation by Diffusion models, #AI products for disabled people - e.g. Voice assistants

-- We live to cooperate, not to compete 🔭
 - One of my Faculty Alumni - https://en.wikipedia.org/wiki/Zhu_Min_(economist)

-- Always journey Ing🪐 enjoy reading Philosophy, Munger, Warren Buffett
+- 🪐 Enjoy reading Philosophy, Munger, Warren Buffett

 - For lifelong study - Richard P. Feynman, You and your research by Richard Hamming 🖌️, Alumni (*always can learn a lot from them) from all different domains!

-- 📍 Creating is super cool (as always) & Tech changes people’s lives (*hopefully in a positive way)
+- Creating is super cool (as always) & Tech changes people’s lives (*hopefully in a positive way), Cheers🥂!
-- Cheers🥂!